RhetTbull/osxphotos/README.md

 e.g. "{created.year}/{openbrace}{title}{closebrace}" would result in
 "2020/{Photo Title}".

+Variables

+You can define variables for later use in the template string using the format {var:NAME,VALUE}.
+Variables may then be referenced using the format %NAME.
+For example: {var:foo,bar} defines the variable %foo to have value bar.
+This
+can be useful if you want to re-use a complex template value in multiple
+places within your template string or for allowing the use of characters that would otherwise be prohibited in a template string.
+For example, the "pipe"
+(|) character is not allowed in a find/replace pair but you can get around
+this limitation like so: {var:pipe,{pipe}}{title[-,%pipe]} which replaces the
+- character with | (the value of %pipe).

+Variables can also be referenced as fields in the template string, for
+example: {var:year,created.year}{original_name}-{%year}.
+In some cases, use of variables can make your template string more readable.
+Variables can be used as template fields, as values for filters, as values for conditional
+operations, or as default values.
+When used as a conditional value or default value, variables should be treated like any other field and enclosed in braces as conditional and default values are evaluated as template strings.
+For
+example: {var:name,Katie}{person contains {%name}?{%name},Not-{%name}}.

+If you need to use a % (percent sign character), you can escape the percent
+sign by using %%.
+You can also use the {percent} template field where a
+template field is required.
+For example:

+{title[:,%%]} replaces the : with % and {title contains
+Foo?{title}{percent},{title}} adds % to the  title if it contains Foo.

 With the --directory and --filename options you may specify a template for the export directory or filename, respectively.
 The directory will be appended to